heptarch/heptarch.github.io/projects.md

    responsibility to solve it; a collective and personal stake in something that will make a difference.
-This is different from the splendid isolation of the ivory tower, where (if you're lucky) your results matter to a handful of other experts.
+This is different from the splendid isolation of the ivory tower, where (if you're lucky) your results only matter to a handful of other experts.

 7. *Interaction.* Speaking of other experts, one of the